 “Yes and no, she doesn’t draw or paint anything herself, Oceane implies that Cass is helping, though how is unclear.”

 We say our thank yous, pile in the car and drive home, the ride quiet as we process what we’ve seen.
+A nightcap for the adults, the children are tired, meeting new people, talking all day, all of us digesting mind twisting experiences, perhaps mind opening is a better way to phrase it.

 “Folks, Chef has seen enough strangeness for one day.
 If I dwell on what we saw I’ll be up half the night.
 Plenty of time to talk it through tomorrow.
 Good evening all.”